 What is SpoonfulOne?
 What does it do?
-What are the pros and cons of using it to help prevent food allergies?
+What are the pros and cons of using it?
 Here's what families need to know about SpoonfulOne.

-Landmark clinical studies (LEAP, EAT, PETIT) show that introducing allergy-causing foods to your baby early and often, starting as early as 4-6 months of age, can help prevent food allergies.
-One option parents may be thinking about using to introduce these foods is SpoonfulOne.
+Landmark clinical studies (LEAP, EAT, PETIT) show that introducing allergens to your baby early and often, starting as early as 4-6 months of age is important.
+Parents have many options to consider when choosing how to introduce allergenic foods to their infants, one of which is SpoonfulOne.

 But here's what parents need to know about SpoonfulOne first:

-- SpoonfulOne doesn't follow the safe, effective dosing that landmark studies (LEAP, EAT, PETIT) recommend
+- SpoonfulOne Mix-Ins doesn't follow the dosing levels found in the landmark studies (LEAP, EAT, and PETIT)

 What is SpoonfulOne?